August 31, 2022

-As the hurricane season progresses, we continue to hear about developing storms and their devastating impact.
-This year, forecasters predicted another above-average season, lasting through November 30.
+As the hurricane season progresses, we are beginning to hear about developing storms and their possible impact.
+Although it has been a slow start to the hurricane season this year, forecasters have predicted another above-average season, lasting through November 30.
 Protect your family and your property by developing a hurricane safety plan with tips before, during, and after a storm.
 To protect your home and your family before a storm, consider the following hurricane safety precautions:

 Developing and updating your hurricane safety plan can bring peace of mind to you and your family throughout the hurricane season.
 In your hurricane safety precaution planning, identify and document where you will evacuate and how you will get there.
 If you require assistance in your travels, it is important to plan in advance.
 Communicate with your network for guidance and document your plan.